Marsl2808/UDACITY-dsnd-DisasterResponse/README.md

 ## 1. Installation <a name="installation"></a>
 Needed libraries:
+- json
+- plotly
+- pandas
+- nltk
+- flask
+- sklearn
-- NumPy
+- sqlalchemy
-- Pandas
+- numpy

 ## 2. Project Motivation <a name="motivation"></a>
-The Project is part of the UDACITY Datascientist Nanodgree program.
+The Project is part of the UDACITY Datascientist Nanodgree program and is in collaboration with Figure Eight.
+The data set containing real messages that were sent during disaster events.
+The goal is to classify these messages to pre-defined events s.t. an appropriate disaster relief agency can be notified.

 ## 3. File Descriptions <a name="files"></a>
 - process_data.py: ETL pipeline